How to Sew a Tote Bag: Simple First Project

 - Pin side seams and bottom seam at regular intervals

-- Sew with ⅝ inch seam allowance; backstitch at all start and end points
+- Sew with β inch seam allowance; backstitch at all start and end points

 Step 6: Box the Corners for Depth

-Boxing corners is what transforms a flat fabric tube into a bag with a flat bottom and defined depth.
-Without boxing, the bottom seam creates a point at each corner, which reduces usable space and creates an awkward, unfinished look.
-Boxing creates the characteristic square bottom of a professional-quality tote.
+Boxing corners with 1-inch seam allowance creates a flat 4-inch deep bottom that lets the bag stand upright on its own.
+Boxing transforms a flat fabric tube into a bag with a flat bottom and defined depth β without it, the bottom seam creates a point at each corner that reduces usable space and creates an awkward, unfinished look.

 - Pull side seam and bottom seam apart at each corner to form a 90-degree angle